mattwilmott/terraform-provider-foreman/README.md

-# terraform-foreman
+# terraform-provider-foreman
-Foreman provider for Terraform
+Foreman provider for Terraform (formerly terraform-foreman)

 **Note, I'm a DevOps Engineer who has come from a predominately Ops world.
 I have never written in Go previously instead prefering Ruby, Python, Javascript, Java or Bash.
 Hence this code may actually be completely wrong!
 Use this at your own risk!
 If you'd like to contribute please do, see the instructions below!**